apache/airavata/modules/cloud/AuroraIntegration/src/README.md

-#Design changes to the Aurora Integration code
+#Design changes to the Aurora/Marathon Integration code

 ##Compilation Instructions